LukasBures/olynthus/ISSUES.md

 ## Guidelines

 - Every issue will be mapped with a single Pull Request (i.e 1 Pull Request for 1 Issue)
-- Go through the open issues (filter with `Status: TODO`, and `Domain: XXXXXX`), to check if your issue has been already been addresses earlier
+- Go through the open issues (filter with `Status: TODO`, and `Domain: XXXXXX`), to check if your issue has been already been addressed earlier
 - If an existing issue doesn't exist, please go through the Issue Lifecycle first to understand about the stages an issue goes through
 - Lastly, to create a new issue, please visit the [Issues Section](https://github.com/Arda-finance/olynthus/issues)